1973 Pascagoula Abduction

 Lasting Impact

-Charles Hickson eventually embraced his role as a UFO witness, speaking publicly until his death in 2011.
-Calvin Parker, traumatized, retreated from public life for over 40 years.
-In 2018, he finally published his own account, “Pascagoula - The Closest Encounter,” describing the lasting psychological impact.
+Charles Hickson eventually embraced his role as a UFO witness, speaking publicly about his experience until his death in 2011.
+Calvin Parker, profoundly traumatized, retreated from public life for over forty years.
+In 2018, he finally published his own account, “Pascagoula - The Closest Encounter,” detailing the lasting psychological impact of the event.

 Significance